prathamesh-sonpatki/o11y-wiki/README.md

 CD (Continuous Delivery) is the practice of delivering code changes to production frequently and reliably.
 An example would be using GitHub Actions to run tests via CI, prepare a docker image for the app once the tests pass, and then trigger the deployment via CD.

+### CDN

+A CDN (Content Delivery Network) is a network of servers that stores and distributes content to clients.
+These servers are typically located in data centres, and they can be used to improve performance by reducing latency, ensuring that the content is available at the right time, and ensuring that the content is delivered in a timely manner.

 ## D

 ### Data lake